lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 An implementation MAY also support other key-derivation functions and other key-encryption algorithms as well.

-The following table lists the RECOMMENDED KDF and WRAP algorithms to preserve security and performance characteristics of each composite algorithm.
+The following table lists the REQUIRED KDF and WRAP algorithms to preserve security and performance characteristics of each composite algorithm.

 | Composite KEM OID                         | KDF                       | WRAP             |